Pascalor/pressure-8pixel-demo/README.md

-# pressure-8pixel-demo
+# 8-Pixel Pressure Sensor Array
-demo code for 8-pixel array of pressure sensors
+This repo contains the demo code used for interfacing with an 8-pixel array of Randy's pressure sensors.